 The Orpington was developed in England in the 1800s, on the tail end of the British phenomenon known as “Hen Fever”.
 Hen Fever refers to a sudden increase in poultry–and specifically, in keeping unusual breeds.

-The breed’s development sounds simple–it started with crossbreeding Minorcas and Black Plymouth Rocks, two hardy breeds that are themselves good for both meat and egg production.
+TThe breed’s development process sounds simple: it started with crossbreeding Minorcas and Black Plymouth Rocks, two hardy breeds that are themselves good for both meat and egg production.
 The offspring of these crosses were then bred with Langshan birds.

 Since the Langshan is a deep-bodied breed that thrives in Britain’s cold, damp climate, it was a logical choice when developing a dual-purpose breed.